107 – Other employment income

 Enter the total of the amounts allocated or paid to you under a profit-sharing plan, which are shown in box D-2 of your RL-25 slip.

-Enter the goods and services tax (GST) and Québec sales tax (QST) rebates you received in 2021 if the GST and QST are included in the expenses you are deducting as an employee or in the deduction for the purchase of tools to which you are entitled as a salaried tradesperson, an apprentice mechanic, an apprentice automotive painter or an apprentice auto body repairer.
-Do not include, on line 107, the portion of the GST and QST rebates related to capital cost allowance for an automobile or a musical instrument; instead, subtract that portion from the undepreciated capital cost at the beginning of 2021.
+Enter the GST and QST rebates you received in 2022 if the GST and QST are included in the expenses you are deducting as an employee or in the deduction for the purchase of tools to which you are entitled as a salaried tradesperson, an apprentice mechanic, an apprentice automotive painter or an apprentice auto body repairer.
+Do not include, on line 107, the portion of the GST and QST rebates related to capital cost allowance for an automobile or a musical instrument; instead, subtract that portion from the undepreciated capital cost at the beginning of 2022.

 You are not required to enter on line 107 the GST and QST rebates pertaining to the professional dues you paid as an employee because they are tax-exempt.